DiarmuidM/ew_charity_data/README.md

 # Charity Data for England and Wales

-* Prof. Alasdair Rutherford - University of Stirling [profile](https://www.stir.ac.uk/people/255778)
+* Prof. Alasdair Rutherford - University of Stirling [[profile]](https://www.stir.ac.uk/people/255778)
-* Dr Diarmuid McDonnell - University of Birmingham [profile](https://diarmuidm.github.io/)
+* Dr Diarmuid McDonnell - University of Birmingham [[profile]](https://diarmuidm.github.io/)

 ## Repository

-This repository hosts Python syntax for downloading charity data from the Charity Commission for England and Wales, and converting the relational database tables (.bcp) to CSV files.
+This repository hosts Python scripts for downloading charity data from the Charity Commission for England and Wales, and converting the relational database tables (.bcp) to CSV files.
+The scripts are as follows:
+* ew_download.py - downloads latest copy of the data download and calls on the other two scripts to convert the files to a more open data format (CSV)
+* fimport.py - unzips downloaded files and calls on _bcp.py_
+* bcp.py - converts relational database tables (.bcp) to CSV files

 ## Pre-requisites